Hi, I’m Gabriel Malouf DDS…

-Over my 18 years in the dental field, I’ve had the opportunity to work with thousands of patients and hundreds of providers in 5 different states.
+Through over 22 years in the dental field, I’ve had the opportunity to work with thousands of patients and hundreds of providers in 5 different states.
 Dentistry has changed immensely during that time, but I’ve discovered two things that most people miss year after year: First, dentistry can literally be LIFE CHANGING (and not just for me, the dentist).
-Second, there are a FEW simple things that will DRAMATICALLY SIMPLIFY your quest for dental nirvana.
-(If you didn’t realize you were on this quest, it’s the pursuit of healthy teeth that save you time & money, don’t hurt, and improve your overall health).
+Second, there are a FEW simple things that will DRAMATICALLY SIMPLIFY your quest for dental health.
+(This helps you save time & money, smile better and improve your overall health).

 After graduating from the top-ranked University of Michigan Dental School, I served as a dentist in the Air Force, followed by a number of years in private practice.
 During my advanced training residency at David Grant Medical Center, I completed curriculum training with all dental specialties.
 Now with over 2300 hours of advanced training across all recognized dental specialties, I offer a diverse variety of collaborative treatment options.